jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 The first two properties above will resolve their arbitraries solely through providers specified in `AmericanAddresses`, whereas the last one also uses the default (global) context.
+Keep in mind that the inner part of the return type `Arbitrary<InnerPart>` is used to determine the applicability of a provider method.
+It's being used in a covariant way, i.e., `Arbitrary<String>` is also applicable for parameter `@ForAll CharSequence charSequence`.

 Since `AmericanAddresses` does not configure any arbitrary provider for `String` parameters, the second property will fail with `CannotFindArbitraryException`.